deployKF/website/content/guides/platform/deploykf-gateway.md

 ### __:star: Use Let's Encrypt with Cert-Manager :star:__

-By default, we use a self-signed certificate for the deployKF Gateway.
+By default, the deployKF Gateway will use a self-signed certificate.
-Therefore, if you are not using an external proxy to terminate TLS (like AWS ALB), you will likely want to configure a valid TLS certificate for the deployKF Gateway.
+Therefore, if you are not using an [external proxy to terminate TLS](#terminate-tls-before-the-gateway), you will likely want to configure a valid TLS certificate for the gateway itself.

 For almost everyone, the best Certificate Authority (CA) is [Let's Encrypt](https://letsencrypt.org/).
-The following steps explain how to use Let's Encrypt with cert-manager to generate a valid TLS certificate for the deployKF Gateway.
+The following steps show how to use Let's Encrypt to generate valid TLS certificates for the Gateway.

 ??? step "Step 1 - Connect Cert-Manager to DNS Provider"